BigBangInfinity/hadrien_NFT_shared-main/readme.md

 npm/yarn install in these folders

-use npm for ballotcontract and yarn for others (as we did in class).
+use npm for hadrien_NFT_shared-contract and yarn for others (as we did in class).

 ```
 C:\hadrien_NFT_shared-backend-my-api> yarn install